PaluMacil/decisive-oak/README.md

 ## Summary

-The purpose of this project is to demonstrate an application that, given a collection of training data for a classification problem, generates a Decision Tree via the ID3 algorithm.
+The purpose of this project is to demonstrate an application that, given a collection of training data for a classification problem, generates a decision tree via the ID3 algorithm.
 This decision tree can be used to classify data in a way that is simple for a human to comprehend and the reasoning for making decisions is visually described by the graph drawn from the training sample.

 From Wikipedia:

->In decision tree learning, ID3 (Iterative Dichotomiser 3) is an algorithm invented by Ross Quinlan[1] used to generate a decision tree from a dataset.
+>In decision tree learning, ID3 (Iterative Dichotomiser 3) is an algorithm invented by Ross Quinlan used to generate a decision tree from a dataset.
 ID3 is the precursor to the C4.5 algorithm, and is typically used in the machine learning and natural language processing domains.

 ### Project Student and Course Name